websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-facets/custom-facet.md

 To use the Custom Facet, you must know which non-analyzed keyword field to specify.

-To browse the entire list of available fields, inspect the field mappings from Control Panel &rarr; Configuration &rarr; Search.
+To browse the entire list of available fields, inspect the field mappings from *Control Panel* &rarr; *Configuration* &rarr; *Search*.
 Alternatively, use your search engine's API.

 For Elasticsearch, access the field mappings from your terminal using CURL to call the [Get Mapping API](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/indices-get-mapping.html):